 Being self-aware

-It’s the interview question everyone dreads: “What are your weaknesses?”
+It’s the interview question everyone dreads: “What are your weaknesses?”.
 But this is actually a great opportunity to demonstrate your level of self-awareness.
-If you are able to identify a weakness in yourself and say how you implement a strategy to overcome that weakness, it proves that you are able to assess a situation, acknowledge your limits, and are prepared to improve yourself.
+If you can identify a weakness in yourself and say how you implement a strategy to overcome that weakness, it proves that you are able to assess a situation, acknowledge your limits, and are prepared to improve yourself.

 Being tech-savvy

-If you can show you’re across the latest technology, social media, innovation, and industry trends, you’re going to be a much more attractive proposition than someone who isn’t.
+If you can show you’re across the latest technology, social media, innovation, and industry trends, you’re going to be a much more attractive candidate for the role than someone who isn’t.
 Almost every position across all industries will require the use of technology at some level.
 In an increasingly technological world and workplace, employers value candidates who can learn new tools and software quickly to complete tasks.

 Teamwork